Lebanese Resistance Regiments: February 1988

-Disbandement
+Disbandment

 Upon the end of the war in October 1990, Amal militia forces operating in the Capital and the Beqaa were ordered by the Lebanese Government on March 28, 1991, to disband and surrender their heavy weaponry by April 30 as stipulated by the Taif Agreement, a decision that came a few months after the Movement's leadership had already announced the dissolution of its own military force.
 The Sixth Brigade was re-integrated into the structure of the Lebanese Armed Forces (LAF) whilst an additional 2,800 ex-Amal militiamen joined the re-formed Lebanese Army in September of the following year.

 Despite the order to disarm, Amal guerrilla units in the south remained in place until the final Israeli pull-out in May 2000 and the subsequent collapse of the "Security Belt".
 One of their last significant operations was the Ansariya Ambush on September 15, 1997, where Amal commandos under Hezbollah command successfully ambushed an Israeli Shayetet 13 naval commando force.

+Successor military wing

+By 2006, Amal had a new unnamed military wing, which participated in the 2006 Lebanon War alongside Hezbollah.

+Amal's military wing began participating in the 2023 Israel-Lebanon border clashes in November by launching strikes on Israeli military barracks; one of its members was later killed by Israeli shelling of the town of Rab Thalathine.
+Another fighter was killed in August by an Israeli strike on a car in the town of Khiam.
+This military wing, which has an elite unit called "Al-Abbas Force", has also participated in fighting against Israel's invasion of Lebanon in October 2024; two fighters from the Al-Abbas Force were killed in battles against the IDF.